 The Brik property in located in the Cedar Range of Lincoln County, Nevada.
-Brik consists of 135 unpatented lode claims, owned by either Logan Resources or Pilot Gold.
+Brik consists of 135 unpatented lode claims, owned by either Logan Resources or Liberty Gold.
 The claim block is entirely on public lands managed by the U.S. Bureau of Land Management.

 Geologically, Brik is one of several, low sulfidation epithermal Au + Ag deposits in southeastern Nevada, which occur in an area of nested volcanic calderas.
 The claim block includes multiple exploration targets of which one, Hidden Treasure, has been the focus of Logan exploration during Q4 2016.
 Hidden Treasure contains multiple zones of gold mineralization, including an outcropping, sub-horizontal silica cap and lower, steeply-dipping zones of brecciated, hematite-stained, and silicified andesite.